CBIGR/SUBATOMIC/README.md

 2. ```3nodemotifs```

 - Folder
-- Contains the preprocessed output of ISMAGS for each Motif that was serached for
+- Contains the preprocessed output of ISMAGS for each motif that was searched for
 - First line indicates number of motifs found

 3. ```Cytoscape```

 - Folder
-- Contains the 'cytoscape_style.xml', which is an importable style in cytoscape
+- Contains the 'cytoscape_style.xml', which is an importable style in Cytoscape
 - File is created based on the set of undirected and directed nework letters
-- Edge colors per network letter can also be changend in this file
+- Edge colors per network letter can also be changed in this file

 4. ```GOATOOLS```